Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 DECREE

-Providing regulations on inspection and certification of technical safety quality and environmental protection of imported automobiles and imported parts and equipment under treaties to which Vietnam is a contracting party
+Providing the inspection and certification of technical safety and environmental protection quality of automobiles and automobile parts and equipment imported under treaties to which Vietnam is a contracting party[1]

-Pursuant to the Law on Organization of the Government dated June 19, 2015; the Law Amending and Supplementing a Number of Articles of the Law on Organization of the Government and the Law on Organization of Local Governments dated November 22, 2019;
+Pursuant to the June 19, 2015 Law on Organization of the Government; and the November 22, 2019 Law Amending and Supplementing a Number of Articles of the Law on Organization of the Government and the Law on Local Administration;

-Pursuant to the Law on Product and Goods Quality dated November 21, 2007;
+Pursuant to the November 21, 2007 Law on Product and Goods Quality;

 In furtherance of the Free Trade Agreement between the Socialist Republic of Vietnam and the European Union;